New Life Movement: Reception

+The New Life Movement's ideas about women's place in the home as "wise wives and good mothers" were opposed by various contemporaries.
+A feminist-oriented group of women activists within the KMT responded to the idea by asserting that Confucianism required gender reciprocity and that both men and women should cultivate the virtues needed for a healthy family and strong society.
+Communist writers contended that the New Life Movement's attempt to return women to the home was a Hitler-esque attempt to control women and that by pushing women into the home at a time of national crisis, the New Life Movement's stance on women served the interests of foreign imperialism.

 Other historians assert that the New Life Movement was not without its merits and positive values either, although they also concede it was not able to offset the KMT's painstaking struggle to resolve China's deep-rooted and complex socioeconomic problems.

 According to Jonathan Fenby, "Many New Life rules were eminently sensible, such as those advocating healthy living, cleanliness, vaccination, and the killing of flies and mosquitoes.
 Compared to attempts to re-educate and dragoon the Chinese people by Chiang's Communist successor, the movement was positively benign.
 But, in a country with problems on the scale of those faced by China, the initiative was like the admonitions of a frustrated father wagging his finger at his unruly children.
 The message never reached the bulk of illiterate peasants, who were, in any case, more concerned with survival than with wearing their hats straight.
 Being told to eat in silence and go to bed early could only make the modern-minded urban elite regard the regime as a bunch of petty busybodies."
 Fenby also notes that modern-day China itself has also tried similar government-sponsored efforts to encourage the Chinese people to "behave better", citing the Public Morality Day of autumn 2003 as "a loud echo of the New Life movement."